 To import an existing sound file, right-click inclick on the button top-right of the File History List and select Import Sound File.
 You can elect to leave the file where it is, or to copy or move it into VinylStudio's recordings folder.
 Note that this only works if you have created an album in the Record window.
 See Importing Existing Recordings for some additional information.

 To save a copy of a recorded album side, right-click in the File History Listclick on the button and select Save a Copy.
 You can either save a copy in VinylStudio's recording folder or to another folder of your choice.
 If you want to save a copy VinylStudio's recording folder you have to stick to VinylStudio's file naming conventions as described below.

-You can also convert recordings from one file format to another, rename or delete saved copies, and, if desired, use the Set as Default menu option to specify that CDs should be burned from something other than the most recently saved version (as indicated by a '>' symbol in the list).
+You can also convert recordings from one file format to another, rename or delete saved copies, and, if desired, use the Set as Default menu option to determine which files is used when saveing tracks and burning specify that CDs should be burned from something other than the most recently saved version (as indicated by a '>' symbol in the list).
 All of these options are available by right-clicking in the listclick on the button.